zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 **Density:** The number of active relationships per node.
 High density provides resilience; low density creates fragility.

-**Topology:** The pattern of connections—who is linked to whom, how central or peripheral each node.
+**Topology:** The pattern of connections, who is linked to whom, how central or peripheral each node.
 Topology shapes how influence flows.

-**Memory:** The collective field stores patterns that no individual relationship holds—traditions, norms, culture, history.
+**Memory:** The collective field stores patterns that no individual relationship holds, traditions, norms, culture, history.

-**Consciousness:** At sufficient complexity, the field may develop something like awareness—the group "senses" itself as a group.
+**Consciousness:** At sufficient complexity, the field may develop something like awareness, the group "senses" itself as a group.

 ## 1.6 — The α of Collective Systems